 Nos.
-Item Spare part Number recommended 1 Turbine shaft Carbon sealing rings, where fitted, with springs for each size sealing rings and type of gland 1 set 2 Oil filters Strainer baskets or inserts for filters of special design, of each type and size 1 set

-- 1. The availability of other spare parts should be specially considered and decided upon by the Shipowner. - 2.
-It is assumed that the crew has on board the necessary tools and equipment. - 3.
-When the recommended spares are utilized, it is recommended that new spares are supplied as soon as possible.
+Item Spare part Number recommended 1 Carbon sealing rings, where fitted, with springs for each size sealing rings and type of gland 1 set 2 Strainer baskets or inserts for filters of special design, of each type and size 1 set Shipo 2.
+I 3. \ Notes: 1.
+The availability of other spare parts should be specially considered and decided upon by the Shipowner.
+2. It is assumed that the crew has on board the necessary tools and equipment.